 Exploring Champagne Houses and Cellars

 Of course, Reims is a great place to start learning about the history of Champagne region and champagne as well!
+You can check 15 facts about champagne too.
 The history of wine making in Champagne regions counts many centuries, and the love for these kinds of drinks was made even more evident by the royal events happening in Reims – obviously no coronation in Reims Cathedral and the banquet taking place in the Palace of Tau would be a proper feast without a wine drinking!

 You have a variety of famous houses to explore its history – just pick you favourite champagne house and go ahead!
+We were privileged to explore the cellars of Veuve Clicquot with an exclusive tour organised for the Champagne Bureau.
 Please remember to drink moderately even if you at the seventh sky to be in Reims!

 Reims has a reputation of a city to go for the gourmands as well – I can happily confirm that it’s true, just see our mouthwatering dinner at Brasserie Le jardin des Crayères!